ontola/raadstalk/README.md

 ## Managing Topics

 - Visit `http://admin.raadstalk` and login using your credentials.
+It is set with the `secret.env` file.
 - Manage months and their items by adjusting `raadstalk.YYYY-MM`.
 You can remove items from the lists.
 - Create backups by exporting the redis data.
 - If something goes wrong, you can import the `.redisbackup` from this repository.